lukeplays33/Pichai/README.md

 # Pichai
-Pichai is an AI based Module that uses the power of AI to gather certain information about colors.
+Pichai is an AI based tool that helps you identify colors, generate color palletes and find similar colors.

 # What can it do?
 * Get color name